 As the children progress through the school they will have an increasing amount of home learning each week.
 In Class 1 it will be focused on reading and key maths skills, with some discussion and find out about topics.
 As your child moves into Class 2 and 3, there will be more written maths and reading activities and also spellings, grammar and punctuation tasks.
-Each child has a login to Spelling Frame, which is an online system to support their spelling work.

 We encourage all children to read regularly at home (daily if possible) as this supports children's progress throughout their primary school years.
 Children are provided with Reading Records from Reception through to Year 6, where they record the reading that they have done at home.
-To support children's multiplication recall skills, we provide all children from Year 2 to Year 6 with an online login for Times table Rockstar which can be used at home and school to support their learning.
+To support children's multiplication recall skills, we provide all children from Year 2 to Year 6 with an online log in for Times table Rockstar which can be used at home and school to support their learning.